tkn-tub/ns3-gym/src/internet-apps/doc/internet-apps.rst

 * Packet size (default 56 bytes)
 * Packet interval  (default 1 second)

-Moreover, the user can access the measured rtt value (as a Traced Source).
+Moreover, the user can access the measured RTT value (as a Traced Source).

 Ping6
 *****